 - Perfect for roast dinners, or even Christmas lunch!

-- Crispy on the outside and soft in the middle.
+- Crispy on the outside, soft and tender in the middle.

 🛒 Ingredient notes

-Squash - I use butternut squash, but other varieties of squash can be used.
+Squash - I used butternut squash, but other varieties of squash can be used.
 Peel, deseed, and cut the squash into 2cm dice.

 Olive Oil - A light olive oil is used to coat the squash.
 Swap to a cooking spray to save calories.